sy2002/QNICE-FPGA/doc/int-device.md

 **Important: We strongly recommend to use the module `vhdl/daisy_chain.vhd` instead of implementing the Daisy chain logic from scratch.**

-You will find a description of you to use it below.
+You will find a description of how to use it below.

 Basic mechanism
 ---------------